-- Are aligned with one or more of the six objectives of the Taxonomy Regulation (climate change mitigation, climate change adaptation, sustainable use and protection of water and marine resources, transition to a circular economy, pollution prevention and control, and protection and restoration of biodiversity and ecosystems); - · have a net positive contribution to the environmental SDGs; or - have a net positive contribution to the social SDGs;
+- are aligned with one or more of the six objectives of the Taxonomy Regulation (climate change mitigation, climate change adaptation, sustainable use and protection of water and marine resources, transition to a circular economy, pollution prevention and control, and protection and restoration of biodiversity and ecosystems); - have a net positive contribution to the environmental SDGs; or - have a net positive contribution to the social SDGs;

-provided that such investments comply with the "do no harm" principle and that the companies apply good governance practices.
+provided that such investments comply with the "do no significant harm" principle and that the companies apply good governance practices.

-To ensure compliance with the principle of "do no significant harm" to an environmental and/or social investment objective and to enhance the contribution to the achievement of the 17 SDGs, the sub-fund also has, at the level of the entire portfolio, a minimum of 20% of companies making a net positive contribution to all SDGs.
+To ensure compliance with the principle of "do no significant harm" to an environmental and/or social investment objective and to enhance the contribution to the achievement of the 17 SDGs, the sub-fund also has, at the level of the entire portfolio, a minimum of 20% of assets aligned with the EU Taxonomy, recognised green bonds or equivalents ("use-of-proceeds bonds"), or making a net positive contribution to all the SDGs.